ExtensionIntention/CoolNotes/README.md

 ## Sprint 2

 ### Forecasting
 15 Story Points: Our estimated forecast velocity was 15 (storypoints per sprint).
 This value was obtained using the Extreme Programming (XP) concept of "yesterday's weather" where we use the progress of the previous sprint as a prediction for the coming sprint.
-As such, we pulled the next three items from the Product Backog to the Sprint Backlog as it equals roughly 15 story points.
+As such, we pulled the next six items from the Product Backog to the Sprint Backlog as it equals roughly 15 story points.
 We believe it likely that we would be able to deliver these next most important story items as forecasted given our newly gained experience.
 While some of our team members are still lagging behind in familiarity with our software tool choice, everyone is still able to contribute meaningfully towards working software increments.
-Some of the stories in the Product Backlog are larger than necessary and as such have been split into smaller stories.
+Some of the stories in the Product Backlog were larger than necessary and as such have been split into smaller stories explained in a futher section.

 ### Burndown
-Burndown chart (**the Sprint 2 chart is located in the Sprint 2 tab which can be seen at the bottom of the sheets**): [chart](https://docs.google.com/spreadsheets/d/15-MeZMPQ9m1KKVIjYE6X7QVmO5i8YluvSMKPHzsBOW0/edit?usp=sharing)
+Burndown chart (**the Sprint 2 chart is located in thhttps://docs.google.com/spreadsheets/d/15-MeZMPQ9m1KKVIjYE6X7QVmO5i8YluvSMKPHzsBOW0/edit?usp=sharinge Sprint 2 tab which can be seen at the bottom of the sheets**): [chart]()

 ### Splitting user stories
-**STUB** [Trello](https://trello.com/b/DU1kNLqe/cool-notes) as well as tasks for each backlog item.
+Our backlogs can be seen here at [Trello](https://trello.com/b/DU1kNLqe/cool-notes) as well as tasks for each backlog item.
+Some of our user stories were larger than necessary.
+For example, the sticky note story had many demosntrable increments.
+It was easier to judge progress and write unit tests when each small step was easily documented.
+We were also able to pinpoint where our story point esimation was inaccurate as we found that moving sticky notes is quite a separate challenge.
+If we had kept sticky notes as one lump task, an observer may not have noticed this.
+Another split story was the feedback contact functionality.
+This story was also appropriately split into frontend and backend portions.

 ### Daily Scrum Sample